Red-Rapious/red-rapious.github.io/project-history.md

 ### My TIPE: Car Computer Vision - 2022/2023

 I worked on this machine learning project as part of my early engineering studies.
-The theme of the year was "The city", and I decided to implement the Viola-Jones method to detect STOP signs in images.
+The theme of the year was *The City*, and I decided to implement the Viola-Jones method to detect STOP signs in images.

 ### [Elements LaTeX](https://github.com/Red-Rapious/Elements-LaTeX) - July 2022